Sunday, October 17, 2010

 We see constant calls (and I have made them as well) for Sony to be more open with its users, give us a better road map, give us confidence that the system is going somewhere so that we can have faith in future investments in the system.
 Personally I feel caught between decisions in so many ways, a-mount vs e-mount, APS vs FF, existing screw lenses vs rumoured SSM variants, stay with Sony or shift to Nikon?
 I'm pretty ambivalent on the whole EVF vs OVF debate but I understand others are very invested in this and thats causing them considerable concern.

-(well described by PT here) I'm not one of those people that advise others to simply ignore this and go out and take photos.
+Given what can really only be described as the collapse of the 4/3s format (well described by PT here) I'm not one of those people that advise others to simply ignore this and go out and take photos.
 This is a real issue and one that shouldnt be ignored.

 But on the other hand I also understand Sony's dilemma.
 It has learnt a hard lesson, that in a head to head, fair fight it cant beat Nikon and Canon.
 Sony isnt Pentax, prepared to hover around the fringes, being a respected niche brand, it has bigger ambitions.
 Those systems have too much built up expertise, too much system infrastructure, too much brand power and too many rusted on users.
 To try and go to war with those guys in the current DSLR market will mean years of trench warfare with an uncertain result and the possibility of only winning a pyrrhic victory as there is a strong chance that in 10 years time the current DSLR market might not be one worth being in.
 If I were running Sony I would also be looking for the game changer too, the thing that makes the fight between Sony and Canon/Nikon unfair in a way that suits me.